« Home » What is HVAC? Answers to all your questions about HVAC design

 To properly design a complete HVAC system, there are three fundamental procedures that should always be followed:

-*(ACCA) Air Conditioning Contractors Association of America
+*(ACCA) Air Conditioning Contractors of America

-ACCA's Manual J is the first step in the design process of a new HVAC system.
+ACCA's Manual J is the first step in the design process of a new heating and air conditioning system.
 By following the Manual J methodology, HVAC designers are able to accurately determine the total amount of heat that is lost through the exterior of a home during the cooler months, and the total amount of heat that is gained through the exterior of a home during the warmer months.
 Through a complex series of calculations and inputs, the HVAC designer is able to analyze all aspects of the thermal characteristics of every wall, floor, ceiling, door and window.
 In addition, an HVAC load calculation also takes into consideration other factors such as the home's geographic location, orientation to the sun, envelope tightness, duct leakage, lights and appliances.
 ACCA's Manual J even calculates the amount of heat and humidity that each occupant of the house will add to the interior of the home.

 There are two types of Manual J load calculations: